We Are Hiring! Click this banner to learn more about joining the All-Dry team.

 If your home is facing issues such as a settling foundation, wet basement, or damp and moldy crawl space, then you've come to the right place.

 For over 25 years All-Dry of the Carolinas has been solving basement, crawl space and foundation issues for homeowners throughout Spartanburg County,SC and the surrounding area.

 You can rest easy knowing that we adhere to the highest industry standards paired with a proven history of providing unmatched solutions for residential and commercial property owners alike.

-All of our crews are highly trained and certified to use a variety of products and identify the issues that are hampering the health of your home.
+All of our crews are highly trained to use a variety of products and identify the issues that are hampering the health of your home.
 Above all else, our goal is to build long term relationships with our clients and leave you feeling completely satisfied.